c3lang/c3-web/src/content/docs/Misc Advanced/builtins.md

 In contrast, to retreive the time of day (hours, minutes, seconds) try using `$$TIME`.

 #### `$$FILE`
-The current file name.
+The current source code file name (not including any of the path) as a `String`.

 #### `$$FILEPATH`
-The current file with path.
+The full ("absolute") path to the current source code file as a `String`.

 #### `$$FUNC`
 The current function name, will return "<GLOBAL>" on the global level.